pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 These terms have specific meanings throughout the document, so we will define them here.

+#### Operation
-- <a name="operation"></a>**Operation**: A [TypeSpec operation](https://typespec.io/docs/language-basics/operations/) which defines an action or function that can be performed.
+A [TypeSpec operation][typespec-operation] which defines an action or function that can be performed.
 In protocol-specific contexts like HTTP/REST, [operations](#operation) often map to API endpoints.
 In other contexts like GraphQL, operations may map to queries, mutations, or resolvers.
 Operations are a core TypeSpec concept, not specific to any protocol.

-- ```
+#### Return type

-- <a name="return-type"></a>**Return type**: The [return type of a TypeSpec operation](https://typespec.io/docs/language-basics/operations/#return-type) which defines what the [operation](#operation) returns when invoked.
+The [return type of a TypeSpec operation](https://typespec.io/docs/language-basics/operations/#return-type) which defines what the [operation](#operation) returns when invoked.
 This is a core TypeSpec language concept and exists independently of protocol-specific mechanisms for returning data or errors.
-Different protocols may represent the return type#return-type in different ways (HTTP response bodies, GraphQL field values, etc.).
+Different protocols may represent the return type in different ways (HTTP response bodies, GraphQL field values, etc.).

+#### Operation error
-- <a name="operation-error"></a>**Operation error**: An error that is specified in the [return type](#return-type) of an [operation](#operation) in TypeSpec.
+An error that is specified in the [return type](#return-type) of an [operation](#operation) in TypeSpec.
 Operation errors are part of the API contract and are explicitly documented as possible results of invoking the operation.

+#### Protocol error
-- <a name="protocol-error"></a>**Protocol error**: An error expression specific to the protocol in which it is being expressed.
+An error expression specific to the protocol in which it is being expressed.
 Protocol errors may be the result of any number of sources, e.g. [operation errors](#operation-error), raised model property errors, or protocol processing errors.
 An [operation error](#operation-error) does not necessarily translate into a protocol error (it's up to the protocol emitter).

 <br>